Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 • carrying weight for prolonged time periods on a backpacking trip.

-Here's a fun idea
+Here's a fun back stretches idea to try

 If you have a cat, or like to watch cat videos, mimic the felines and stretch out on the floor just because it feels great.